-The rights to groundwater resources are largely common property/open access, despite government ownership.
-Surface water is also subject to open access, and farmers have the rights to construct irrigation schemes and use surface water flow.
-The current property rights are in part based on the riparian principle and the 'rule of capture', and the resulting pattern of demand is uncoordinated.
-Although the Government has the responsibility for monitoring and protecting water resources, this responsibility is divided between many institutions resulting in a uncoordinated regulatory framework.
+In sum the current property rights are in part based on the riparian principle and the 'rule of capture' (first in time first in right) and the resulting pattern of demand is uncoordinated.
+Although the Government has the responsibility for monitoring and protecting water resources, this responsibility is divided between many institutions resulting in a fragmented regulatory framework (Grimeaud, 2001).

-3.4 The Need for a Policy Change
+4.3.3 The Need for a Policy Change